Virtual-Machine/llvm-tutorial-book/chap-4-parser.md

 Here are some sketches of this process to help you visualize.

-Blue means this node is new this step, red means its both new and the currently active node.
+Blue means this node is new this step, red means it is both new and currently active.

 In this example we are using the expression: